FaceTheFacts/web/README.md

 ## Contributing

-This project is still in a very early stage.
-If you are interested in contributing, feel free to reach out to [info@facethefacts.app](mailto:info@facethefacts.app).
+If you are interested in contributing, checkout [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 ## Development